KumoTheDog/Kumo-PublicRepo/README.md

 - **/kumoline `opponent [OPTIONAL]` `playercolour` `opponentcolour`**: Start a game of Kumo Line!
 Quite similar to Match but instead of 5 chips you must match 3 hearts in any direction BUT you can place these hearts in any position in the grid.
   (**Estimated game length**: `1` - `2` minutes)

 - **/kumorps `opponent [OPTIONAL]`**: Begin a short game of Kumo RPS.
 If no opponent is specified then you start the game playing against Kumo!
 If a user IS given, turns are taken where both users are given a chance to respond with buttons, which is then collected and placed into a main embed.
 18/06/22: Completed 1 player logic, just two player left.
-Both mechanics finished on 19/06/22 - Can be played 1 player (against the bot itself) or 2 players (specifying a user).
+Both mechanics finished on 19/06/22 - Can be played 1 player (against the bot itself) or 2 players.
   (**Estimated game length**: `0` - `1` minute)

   - UPDATE 21/06/22: Added database integration.
 If you play against the bot, your score will increase no matter if you win, lose or draw.
 But in the situation of playing against a human - If you both draw, no points are awarded but whoever wins gets the points (you have the opportunity to recieve more points than if you played against Kumo.)